syncfusion-content/winui-docs/winui/Cartesian-Charts/Tooltip.md

 **VerticalAlignment**

-Tooltip can be positioned vertically top, bottom, or center to the cursor position.
+The tooltip can be positioned vertically top, bottom, or center of the cursor position.

 {% tabs %}